-When you are driving along and see a car in front of you from New Hampshire, there is a good chance that on the left side of the license plate is a picture of a Moose.
+When you are driving along and see a car in front of you from New Hampshire, there is a good chance that on the left side of the license plate there is a picture of a Moose.
 Now you can say, "I know the man who painted that Moose, Jim Collins".

 You have seen his work, now get to know the man.
 A native of New England, Jim Collins captures it's wildlife, in their natural habitats, in exquisite detail.
 His unique style captures moments in time, forever.
 As an artist, photographer, conservationist, hunter, horticulturalist, woodcarver and teacher; Jim has almost as many layers that define who he is, as there are in his paintings.

 Fulfilling her wish he ventured into human portraiture, pet portraiture, homes and historical buildings, landscapes and still life.
-All of which he mastered and has earned him numerous awards and accolades from news articles, television appearances, magazines, calendars and cover art.
+All of which he mastered and has earned him numerous awards and accolades from news articles, television appearances, magazines, calendars, and cover art.

 He continues to paint at his studio in Plaistow, NH and makes personal appearances performing public painting demonstrations.
 Jim's latest venture is that of a teacher.
-For the first time he is offering private art lessons to students who are serious about learning his self-taught technique of multi-layering of acrylics on masonite board.
+For the first time, he is offering private art lessons to students who are serious about learning his self-taught technique of multi-layering of acrylics on masonite board.
 Through his style of painting students can achieve the photo realistic images that has earned him the title of,

 "New England's Premiere Wildlife Artist".